donvitum/fhem-docker/README.md

 Since each container has a volume mounted from the filesystem, updates are persistent and backups are a bit easier - but also bigger...

+## Future Plans

+- Integrate Let's Encrypt for the reverse proxy
+- Integrate MQTT, Influx and Grafana

+Suggestion etc. on how to do this are welcome!